derhuerst/flacon/readme.md

 ### `flacon(id, [mocks])`

-Loads and caches a module by `id`.
-Uses `mocks` instead of its dependencies.
+Loads a module by `id`.
 Returns the module.

+If `mocks` are passed, they will be used to instead of its dependencies.
+Otherwise the module will be cached.

 - `id`: The identifier, unique to the container.
 - `mocks`: A map of callbacks, mapped by module `id`.
 The return value of each callback will be the mock.